| Home Page | About Us | Contact Us | Participation | Privacy Policy | ©2024 Ft. Stanton Cave Study Project

 |||

 Eagle 2 Site (Surface Data Logger) Our initial Study Project goal was to provide information on the Government Spring resurgence of Snowy River by implementing specialized hardware developed by our data logging provider In-Situ.
-The new hardware is called a Vu-Link and essentially is a cloud-based surface internet connection to an RT-200 data logger that measures the depth and temperature of a surface water source such as Government Spring or area surface streams.
-Note: Due to the severe fires in the Ruidoso area, including the destructive South Fork Fire, we understand that at least four cell phone communication towers are down, and our connection to the Eagle2 site is currently down, perhaps for many days.
-A close look at the fire & smoke map appears to show both data loggers are just outside the fire zone. |
+The new hardware is called a Vu-Link and essentially is a cloud-based surface internet connection to an RT-200 data logger that measures the depth and temperature of a surface water source.
+It became obvious that this surface site near the suspected insurgence area would provide more timely Snowy River flow information that would assist the timing of deep Snowy River teams working in the cave.
+Initial installation was in 2023.
+Note: Due to the severe 2024 fires in the Ruidoso area, including the destructive South Fork Fire, we discovered that at least four cell phone communication towers were off, and our connection to the Eagle2 site was down.
+Fortunately the system recovered quickly and no data was lost.

 |||

-Turtle Junction (Cave Site) This primary Snowy River cave site, about 1 mile from the entrance, is one of around 20 data logger sites where the cave streams are monitored.
+Turtle Junction (Cave Site) This primary Snowy River cave site, about 1 mile from the entrance, is one of over 20 data logger sites where the cave streams are monitored.
 We believe that this water comes from a section of Eagle Creek that appears to loose 10-20% of its flow during normal intermittent flows.
 In the past, these flows have been correlated with the upper Eagle Creek USGS station, and this is the only location in the cave where we have access during a Snowy River flow.
 The flow rate at Turtle Junction is just above 1 cubic foot per second (cfs) as measured using a Pygmy flow meter.
 The route to this location is through the cave entrance into the Main Corridor, and then through Conrad's Branch to a large room (DSMH) and then down a hand-dug 44-foot deep access shaft followed by a partially crawling low passage called Mud Turtle.
-During very wet seasons when Snowy River is flowing, the Conrad's Branch section fills with water (probably from the Rio Bonito near the entrance) up to 7-feet deep, requiring flotation and wet suits for the cavers.
-In the 1800s soldiers from the Fort actually built a boat that was assembled just below "Inscription Rock" where many recorded their visits. |
+During very wet seasons when Snowy River is flowing, the Conrad's Branch section fills with water (probably from the Rio Bonito stream near the entrance) up to 7-feet deep, requiring flotation and wet suits for the cavers.
+In the 1800s soldiers from the Fort actually built a boat that was assembled just below "Inscription Rock" where many recorded their visits.
+Currently we have an ultrasonic water sensor that sends "flow or no-flow" information to the cloud through a BLM-funded custom designed Buecher Net radio system that also includes an innovative Longwire section that carries the signal through the smaller Mud Turtle Passage.

 |||

-Rio Bonito Surface Logger Site: Just upstream from the data logger mounted on a tree is a straight section of the Rio Bonito where we have used a Pygmy flow meter to provide calibration via cross sections recorded by using photogrammetry techniques.
-Upstream from the Government Spring site, several decades ago, a dye test in the Rio Bonito actually proved that the Rio Bonito "leaks" into the Main Corridor of Fort Stanton Cave during some conditions.
-Currently the FSCSP is monitoring the Main Corridor water level in a pipe driven 20 feet into the clay floor, and it is believed that this surface water source may be related to the occasional flooding of the Main Corridor of Fort Stanton Cave. |
+Rio Bonito Surface Logger Site (RB1): Just upstream from a surface data logger mounted on a tree is a straight section of the Rio Bonito where we have used a Pygmy flow meter to provide calibration via cross sections recorded by using photogrammetry techniques.
+Several decades ago, downstream from RB1 towards the Government Spring site, a dye test in the Rio Bonito stream actually proved that the Rio Bonito "leaks" into the Main Corridor of Fort Stanton Cave during some conditions.
+Currently the FSCSP is monitoring the Main Corridor water level in a pipe driven 20 feet into the clay floor, and it is believed that this surface water source may be related to the occasional flooding of the Main Corridor of Fort Stanton Cave.

 |||

 USGS 08389055 Rio Bonito and Government Spring: This USGS site is currently back in operation after many years of non-use.
 This is the cave exit (or resurgence) of the underground Snowy River that has been explored for over 14 miles heading towards the Eagle Creek USGS station.
 This site was known in the mid 1800s by the soldiers at Fort Stanton who explored the first two or three miles of the cave.
-It was likely known as a water source long before that time by native Americans. |
+It was likely known as a water source long before that time by Native Americans. |

 ---|---|---|---|---|